stangri/docs.openwrt.melmac.net/adblock-fast/README.md

 ## Description

 Fast Dnsmasq/SmartDNS/Unbound-based ad-blocking service for OpenWrt.
 Featuring simultaneous remote allow/block-list downloading/processing, fast remote block- and allow-lists parsing code and final block-list optimization for smaller memory footprint.
-Doesn't daemonize/stay in memory, it quickly downloads and prepares block-list for your selected resolver and exitss.
+Doesn't daemonize/stay in memory, it quickly downloads and prepares the final block-list for your selected resolver and exits.
 Can also operate in lean mode, quickly downloading and using remote dnsmasq ad-blocking config file.
 Has an accompanying luci-app-adblock-fast WebUI package, allowing to easily add custom/user-specific remote lists.

 ## Features